guojia99/Overcooked2-LevelEditor/Docs/en/reference.md

   - Use prefabs without "Bool" in the name for interactive switches, and prefabs with "Bool" for pressure switches.
   - Use prefabs with "Close" in the name for initially closed doors, and prefabs with "Open" for initially opened doors.
 - `PseudoPrefabMeshWithMaterial` - Objects with optional models or materials
-  - For environment objects with this component, you can change the model in `PseudoPrefabMeshWithMaterialStub > pseudoPrefabSO` and change the material in `PseudoPrefabMeshWithMaterialStub > materialSO`.
+  - Some prefabs has a `PseudoPrefabMeshWithMaterial` component.
+For environment objects with this component, you can change the model in `PseudoPrefabMeshWithMaterialStub > pseudoPrefabSO` and change the material in `PseudoPrefabMeshWithMaterialStub > materialSO`.
 After modifying, click Tools - Reload Pseudo Assets to reload.
 For example, for `common02/prefabs/art/dlc02_beach/plank`, you can change `pseudoPrefabSO` to `common02/pseudo_prefab_so/art/dlc02_beach/plank*` and change `materialSO` to `common02/pseudo_prefab_so/art/dlc02_beach/mat_dlc2_planks_*`.
+  - Some prefabs has a `PseudoPrefabSOArray` component.
+For environment objects with this component, you can change the material in `PseudoPrefabSOArray > pseudoPrefabSOs`.
+After modifying, click Tools - Reload Pseudo Assets to reload.